Table of Contents

 Should I Clean Machine Filters?

 Machine filters are usually at the back of the CPAP machine.
 They help filter the air that gets drawn in by the machine before getting compressed and released to the patient.
-Almost all CPAP machines have a disposable white paper filter while others have a non-disposable grey filter that supplements the white filter.
+Almost all CPAP machines have a disposable white paper filter, while others have a non-disposable grey filter that supplements the white filter.
+If these filters get too dirty, the device could have trouble drawing in enough air, or the air it does draw in could contain dust particles from the overly dirty filter.

 Below are some tips on how you can clean your CPAP filters: